Coherent Generation and Protection of Anticoherent Spin States: Robust generation of AC states

 We may also calculate the infidelity of the prepared quantum state,

 where $\ket{\psi_0}$ is the initial state.
-We see that the regime where the DCG strategies perform better than NoDD occurs when the infidelity is already quite low, with $\mathcal{I}\lesssim 10^{-2.5}$ (resp. $\mathcal{I}\lesssim 10^{-2}$) for the 2-AC (resp.
-3-AC) state preparation protocol.
+We see that the regime where the DCG strategies perform better than NoDD occurs when the infidelity is already quite low, with $\mathcal{I}\lesssim 10^{-2.5}$ (resp. $\mathcal{I}\lesssim 10^{-2}$) for the $2$-AC (resp.\ $3$-AC) state preparation protocol.
 The DCG protocols should therefore be used in systems where the state-preparation protocol achieves a fidelity already quite high ($\mathcal{F}\gtrsim 99-99.9\%$) and where the leading source of error is decoherence and is not induced by the control pulses.
-In such systems, dynamically corrected gates can help decrease infidelity by further orders of magnitude~; for instance, for the 2-AC state preparation protocol, if the initial infidelity is as low as $\mathcal{I}\sim 10^{-3.5}$, the protection offered by the DCG further reduces the infidelity down to $\mathcal{I}\sim 10^{-5}$.
-In order to further increase the efficiency of the protection protocol and its usefulness in experimental setups, it is possible to optimize the DCG scheme so that the crossover between the NoDD and DCG surfaces in Fig.~\ref{fig_colin2} occurs at greater infidelities, so that DCG offers better protection over a wider range of parameters.
-We also note that the smallest infidelity is always achieved by the individual pulse protection (resp. cycle protection) in the disorder-dominated (resp. interaction-dominated) regime.
+In such systems, dynamically corrected gates can help decrease infidelity by further orders of magnitude~; for instance, for the $2$-AC state preparation protocol, if the initial infidelity is as low as $\mathcal{I}\sim 10^{-3.5}$, the protection offered by the DCG further reduces the infidelity down to $\mathcal{I}\sim 10^{-5}$.
+We also note that the smallest infidelity is always achieved by the individual pulse protection (resp.\ cycle protection) in the disorder-dominated (resp.\ interaction-dominated) regime, when no control error is taken into account.

+Such low infidelities are essential, for example, for realizing fault-tolerant quantum computation with logical qubits encoded in a realistic number of physical qubits.
+In particular, recent works have proposed encoding a logical qubit using spin-$j$ AC states~\cite{Gross_2021,Omanakuttan_2023,JDThesis}.
+Our protocols could therefore find applications in quantum computing platforms based on atomic or molecular spins, where highly non-classical spin-$j$ states serve as logical qubit encodings~\cite{Asaad_2020, Chizzini_2022, Omanakuttan_2024, Omanakuttan_2024_thesis,Gross_2024,lim_2025}.

+In order to further increase the efficiency of the protection protocol and its usefulness in experimental setups, it might be possible to optimize the DCG scheme, using the many degrees of freedom in the choice of the pulse sequence, so that the crossover between the NoDD and DCG surfaces in Fig.~\ref{fig_colin2} occurs at greater infidelities and for the DCG to offer better protection over a wider range of parameters.
+Increasing the amplitude of the DD pulses (red and green pulses in Fig.~\ref{fig_colin_1}) can also enhance performance by reducing the total duration of the DCGs.
+Although stronger pulses generally introduce larger control errors, we show in the next section that systematic errors in the DD pulses are corrected to first order and are therefore less detrimental.
+Consequently, using stronger but potentially more error-prone DD pulses can actually be beneficial for maximizing the overall fidelity of the protocol.